KhairKhair/Blinking-Model/README.md

 This project was inspired by Muslim prayer and Syncronization of sound during this prayer, but the model could be applicable to other areas.

+Note: pygame and pygame_widgets need to be installed for the code to run.